Carrie Perrodo

 Ka Yee "Carrie" Wong Perrodo (黃嘉兒; born 1950/51) is a Hong Kong-born French billionaire heiress and businesswoman.
 She is the owner of the oil group Perenco, which was founded by her late husband Hubert.

 Early life and career

 Ka Yee "Carrie" Wong was born in Hong Kong and moved to Singapore to pursue a modelling career.
 Later she founded and sold a modeling agency, Carrie's Models, which is still active in Singapore.

 Personal life

-She was married to French businessman Hubert Perrodo (1944–2006), founder and sole owner of the Anglo-French oil and gas company Perenco.
+In 1974, she married French businessman Hubert Perrodo (1944–2006), founder and sole owner of the Anglo-French oil and gas company Perenco.
 They had three children, François Hubert Marie Perrodo (born 14 February 1977), chairman of Perenco, Nathalie Perrodo-Samani (born 1980), and Bertrand Nicolas Hubert Perrodo (born 1984).